 Now, our building computer monitors the water temperature.
 By using VFD’s to control the speed of the fans, they run efficiently all the time, avoiding the startup draw and doing a better job of maintaining a constant temperature.
 Again, this saves money on power cost and on equipment wear and tear.

-Protecting these files is simple and easy with Valnet Vault!
-All you need to do to start protecting your important data is click over to Valnet Vault and sign up for our 30 day free trial!
+Protecting these files is simple and easy with Valnet Cloud Backup!
+Try it and see for yourself!
+Just click over to Valnet Cloud Backup and sign up for our 30 day free trial!